Mountains & Rocks

 group (Vranica, Stit & Bitovnja), Bjelasnica,

-creates natural border between forrest and fertile ground rich Bosnia on
+creates natural border between forrest and fertile ground rich

 the north, and rocky, harsh karst environment enhanced Herzegovina on the